Black Lung Causes

 The accumulation of coal mine dust in the lungs causes black lung disease to develop.
 However, because the condition is actually a reaction to the buildup of macrophages and scarring in the lungs, it may continue to worsen even after an individual is no longer exposed to the dust.
 The severity of black lung disease depends on how much coal mine dust is inhaled, as well as the duration of the exposure.

 At the Lung Institute, we understand that black lung disease causes a number of unpleasant symptoms, including shortness of breath and chronic coughing.
-If you’re living with this condition, you may be interested in learning about our innovative stem cell treatment, which can potentially slow the progression of the disease.
+If you’re living with this condition, you may be interested in learning about our innovative cellular therapy, which can potentially slow the progression of the disease.
 Please call us today at (800) 729-3065.
 We look forward to helping you breathe easier.